 Little Chubs Playground — Bensonhurst

-Brooklyn's newest indoor play space is open to children ages 1 to 10 years old and features slides, ball pits, trampolines, and a space for toddlers.
-The price is lower than most, at $10 admission for two hours of open play.
-Snacks are available for purchase and socks are required.
+This play space features slides, ball pits, trampolines, and a separate zone for toddlers.
+The price is lower than most, at $12 for all-day play.
+Snacks are available for purchase, and socks are required.

 PLAY – Greenpoint

-The play spot is great for tots, and though birthday parties impact its weekend hours, we find there is usually at least one full day of open play on the weekend, or two solid afternoons or mornings, so we're including it here.
-Preschoolers can hit the play sets, activity stations, including a food market and laundry set, and romp around the tumbling gym.
+The play spot is great for tots, and though birthday parties impact its weekend hours, we find there is usually at least one full day of open play on the calendar, or two uninterrupted afternoons or mornings, so we include it here.
+Preschoolers can hit the playsets, activity stations, including a food market and laundry set, and romp around the tumbling gym.
 There's also a separate baby area, where infants can safely crawl and explore.